-In the clinical practice related to the Hepatitis condition, there should be a careful evaluation of all risk factors that are attached to failure and errors that can be associated with the specific non-invasive tools or biomarkers.
+In the clinical practice related to the hepatitis condition, there should be a careful evaluation of all risk factors that are attached to failure and errors that can be associated with the specific non-invasive tools or biomarkers.
 A careful evaluation is needed to interpret the result and measurements adequately[21].
 For the liver biopsy, a key concern for most experts is to note the role that these non-invasive biomarkers play in achieving the right clinical practice.
-With these biomarkers, most of these experts can create a cost-effective, and attractive approach that is quite better and advantageous than the liver biopsy.
+With these biomarkers, most of these experts can create a cost-effective and attractive approach that is quite better and advantageous than the liver biopsy.

-It has been revealed that the biomarkers are substantially less invasive which provides a different experience for the clinical experts[9].
+It has been revealed that the biomarkers are substantially less invasive, which provides a different experience for the clinical experts[9].
 Besides the same advantage, other significant factors make them better than the biopsy.
 First, they practically have no or fewer sampling errors which enable a sufficient and efficient approach in the analysis and assessments.
 On the other hand, they also have very few complications that are related to health and clinical advancements.
-Shrivastava et al[9] make a point that the observer-related: variability is also very small which explains the high considerations from different experts.
+Shrivastava et al[9] make a point that the observer-related variability is also very small, which explains the high considerations from different experts.
 Lastly, the measurements and assessments may be performed and considered repeatedly even from different labs, and the instruments and the equipment for this process do not need to be complicated.
-This means they can allow for the dynamic monitoring of the health condition and other issues related to liver damage.
+This means that they can allow for the dynamic monitoring of the health condition and other issues related to liver damage.
 This underlines the huge role that biomarkers play in assessing and proposing the conditions of the liver which is the main body part affected by the disease.

 CONCLUSION

 We agree with the above discussions that the use of two or more noninvasive biomarker methods will increase the accuracy of an individual to be assessed for fibrosis.
-In such a case, the choice of the algorithm to be used in the combination in clinical practice should be based on some specific consideration.
-Considerations that must be made include what is locally available, what is not related to the patient’s co-morbidities, what is recently validated, and the method that the physician feels is comfortable to use.
+In such case, the choice of the algorithm to be used in the combination in clinical practice should be based on some specific considerations.
+Considerations that must be made include what is locally available, what is not related to the patient’s co-morbidities, what is recently validated, and the method that the physician feels comfortable to use.
 We have found that a combinational panel of noninvasive biomarkers is cheap and simple as compared to the use of individual biomarkers and liver biopsy.
 Finally, we would suggest that one or more direct biomarkers along with one imaging technique can be used for the assessment of liver fibrosis.

 REFERENCES